 Individuals facilitating the session with a Certified Recovery Specialist must have completed the Certified Recovery Specialist Training geared toward disordered gambling and approved by the DMHA.
 Individuals providing peer services shall be in recovery from disordered gambling and shall have been trained to motivate peers to succeed in their personal recovery, through planning, goal setting, self-esteem augmentation, and shared personal experiences.
-For the purposes of this manual, recovery is personally defined by the individual.
+For the purposes of this manual, the individual personally defines recovery.